The Shear-to-Cosmology Paradigm I. Hybrid Field-Level and Simulation-Based Framework for Weak Lensing Surveys: Methodology

 \subsubsection{Summary Statistics: ML-derived Feature Representations}

-As illustrated in Figure~\ref{fig:FLI-framework}, our neural network compresses each shear map into a 128-element feature Representation ($\bm x_\mathtt{ML}$).
-The extracted features depend on the network’s architecture and training scheme.
-In this work, the network is specifically tailored for cosmological inference and optimized with an appropriate loss function, ensuring that the compressed representation preserves maximal information relevant for constraining cosmological parameters.
+As illustrated in Figure~\ref{fig:FLI-framework}, the neural network compresses each shear map into a 128-dimensional feature representation, denoted as $\bm{x}_{\texttt{ML}}$.
+The extracted features depend on both the network architecture and the training strategy.
+Guided by the design of the loss function, the neural compressor is trained to produce informative summary statistics for cosmological parameter inference.
+Although this objective does not formally guarantee sufficient statistics, it has been shown in practice to retain a substantial fraction of the cosmological information relevant for parameter estimation.
 For the convergence-based network, we adopt the same architecture as in the shear case but train it independently, enabling the network to transform each convergence map into a representation of the same length (128).